 Students will be asked sign up to do either a short presentation that summarizes the primary papers for discussion or a short presentation that puts the work in historical and biological context.
 Students will also be asked to choose one class in which they will do extra reading to be able to answer questions that arise during discussions.

-This course is graded as Cr vs. NC.
-Students will receive full credit if they display a reasonable level of participation.
-Students should notify the instructor if they cannot attend a class.
+This course is graded as CR vs. NC.
+Students will receive full credit if they participate to a reasonable extent.